Open All Hours

 Open All Hours is a British television sitcom created and written by Roy Clarke for the BBC.
-It ran for 26 episodes in four series, which aired in 1976, 1981, 1982 and 1985.
-The programme was developed from a television pilot broadcast in Ronnie Barker's comedy anthology series Seven of One (1973).
+It ran for 26 episodes over four series, which aired in 1976, 1981, 1982, and 1985.
+The programme was developed from a television pilot broadcast in Ronnie Barker's Seven of One (1973) comedy anthology series.
 Open All Hours ranked eighth in the 2004 Britain's Best Sitcom poll.
-A sequel, entitled Still Open All Hours, began airing in 2013.
+A sequel, titled Still Open All Hours, aired from 2013 to 2019.

 Premise

 The show's setting is a small grocer's shop in Balby, a suburb of Doncaster in South Yorkshire.
-The owner, Arkwright (Ronnie Barker), is a middle-aged miser with a stammer and a knack for selling.
-His nephew Granville (David Jason) is his beleaguered errand boy who blames his work schedule for his lacklustre social life.
+The owner, Albert Arkwright (Ronnie Barker), is a middle-aged miser with a stammer and a knack for selling.
+His nephew Granville (David Jason) is his beleaguered put-upon errand boy who blames his work schedule for his lacklustre social life.

 Across the road lives nurse Gladys Emmanuel (Lynda Baron), largely occupied by her professional rounds, and her elderly mother.
 Arkwright longs to marry Gladys, but she resists his persistent pressures.
 In later episodes it is explained that the two have been engaged for many years but have been unable to wed because of the advanced age of her mother, for whom she cares at home, as well as the mutual loathing between her mother and Arkwright.
 Though short-tempered with her fiancé, she is concerned for his and Granville's welfare.
+In order to avoid Gladys's mother, Arkwright frequently attempts to 'visit' Gladys via a ladder to an upstairs window, which often ends in catastrophe.

+Every episode ended with Arkwright delivering a monologue to himself reflecting on the day's events as he closed the shop for the evening.

 Episodes

 Twenty-six episodes of Open All Hours, all written by Roy Clarke, were produced for the BBC.
-The show began airing in 1976 with the pilot episode and ended in 1985 after the fourth series.
+The show began airing in 1976 and ended in 1985 after the fourth series.
 All episodes have a running time of 30 minutes.